daniel-nagy/md-data-table/README.md

 * Inline menus have been updated for Angular Material 0.10.1

+**Note:** Menus are going to look bad in the Codepen because Google has not yet updated the CDN for Angular Material to version 0.10.1

 **Version 0.8.2** August 9, 2015

 * Support for [inline menus](#inline-menus)